ibexa/documentation-developer/docs/search/criteria_reference/logicalor_criterion.md

 ## Arguments

-- `criterion` - a set of Criteria combined by the logical operator.
+- `criterion` - a set of Criteria combined by the logical operator

 ## Example